 A new group of drugs aims to eliminate the side effects of short-term sleep deprivation.
 Called eugeroics, these stimulants promise to boost cognitive performance after 36 or more hours without sleep.
 Some of these drugs have been used to treat narcolepsy.
 Their manufacturers, pending FDA approval, hope to adapt them for other purposes, such as allowing people to get by on a few hours of sleep a night or to put in extra-long shifts.
 Whether these drugs represent the future of how people live and work -- and let's hope they don't -- remains to be seen.
 They certainly don't replace sleep, and their effects, especially after long-term use, need to be studied closely.

 Of course, sleep is a very important function.
 While we sleep, our muscles and cells rest and rejuvenate, which allows the brain to "archive" memories and improving cognitive function during waking hours.
 Most adults manage well on seven to eight hours, although some public figures, such as Margaret Thatcher and Winston Churchill, have boasted of sleeping only four hours a night or less.
 All animals have to sleep, too.
 Giraffes sleep less than two hours a day, while pythons snooze through three-fourths of the day.
 In the end -- for humans, at least -- it depends on the individual's needs.
 As babies we often sleep up to 20 hours a day, but by old age, we may be getting by on six or seven.

-For more information about sleep deprivation, how sleep works and a link to Tony Wright's blog, please browse the links on the next page.
+For more information about sleep deprivation, how sleep works and a link to Tony Wright's blog, please browse the links below.